 At 25, I am completely aware this is an unsustainable diet, but cooking is not … fun.
 Groceries are overwhelming, and recipe-picking has been known to cause mini-breakdowns.
 Not to mention, by the time I get home, the last thing I feel like doing is cooking (and I always change my mind about what I want).

-And the interest and support for the diet only continues to grow: U.S. News ranks the Mediterranean diet as the number one diet for 2019.
+And the interest and support for the diet only continue to grow: U.S. News ranks the Mediterranean diet as the number one diet for 2019.

 Opposed to an elimination diet — where you cut out certain foods — the Mediterranean diet is not about counting calories or restricting yourself.
 Instead, the food pyramid recommends eating more plant-based foods, whole grains and healthy fats, consuming fish at least twice weekly, having less chicken and dairy, and limiting meat to about once a month.
 And, unlike some well-practiced diets, wine is allowed — in moderation.